PSAppDeployToolkit/PSAppDeployToolkit/.github/PULL_REQUEST_TEMPLATE.md

 - [X] The code I changed has comments with explanation.

-- [X] The enconding of the file wasn't changed.
+- [X] The encoding of the file wasn't changed.
 It is still UTF8 without BOM.